Kallistina/Kallistina.github.io/_pages/about.md

 ## About Me

-Hi, I'm **Kalliopi Christina Despotidou**, a **Network Engineer, Researcher, and Developer** with a passion for **wireless networks, cybersecurity, and artificial intelligence**.
+Hello!
+I'm **Kalliopi Christina Despotidou**, a **Network Engineer, Researcher, and Developer** with a passion for **wireless networks, cybersecurity, and artificial intelligence**.
 I love turning complex challenges into elegant solutions, blending technology with innovation to push boundaries.

 ## My Journey 📜
 With a **BSc in Informatics and Telecommunications** and an ongoing **MSc in Network Engineering**, I've worked on groundbreaking projects in **wireless communications, AI-driven networking, and secure systems**.
 From research labs to real-world applications, my work is fueled by curiosity and a drive for excellence.